 How to get to the Blue Mountains by train

 From Sydney’s Central Station you can take the Blue Mountains line.
-The train takes 2 hours and leaves roughly every hour.
-The timetable is below, alternatively click here to view the online version.
+The train takes 2 hours and leaves roughly every hour – click here to view the online timetable.

 How To Get To Hanging Rock